YuliyaD1985/Demo-App/README.md

 # Asana Task Automation

 ## **Introduction**
-This project automates task verification for a demo Asana application using Playwright.
+This project automates task verification for a demo Asana application using Playwright and JavaScript.
 It dynamically adapts to test cases defined in a JSON object to reduce duplication and improve scalability.

 ## **Implementation Details**
 1. **Page Object Model (POM):** Modularizes the login and task verification processes.